-The figures are broken down by District so one can glimpse where deaths are occurring.
-The cumulative total of COVID related deaths in Worcestershire reported by the ONS up to 13th November is shown below.
+The value of the ONS figures is that they are broken down by District so one can glimpse where deaths are occurring.
+The cumulative total of COVID related deaths in Worcestershire reported by the ONS up to 8th January 2021 (week 1 of 2021)) is shown below.

-In the week ending 13th November, there were 10 COVID deaths in Worcestershire, of which 1 was in a hospice and 9 in hospital.
+In the week ending 8th January, there were 63 COVID related deaths in Worcestershire, of which 11 were in care homes, 3 at home, and 46 in hospital.

 Click for national ONS data on deaths (Excel spreadsheet)

 More recently in the seven days ending 23rd January NHS England reported the cumulative total of deaths in Worcestershire hospitals rose by 66 to 655.

 The UK government Coronavirus Dashboard includes important information about healthcare statistics.